awsdocs/amazon-transcribe-developer-guide/doc_source/content-redaction.md

 }
 ```

-Automatic content redaction is unavailable in the AWS GovCloud \(US\-East\) Region\.
+Content redaction is unavailable in the AWS GovCloud \(US\-East\) Region\.
 For more information on the availability of Amazon Transcribe in AWS Regions, see [Amazon Transcribe Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/transcribe.html#transcribe_region)\.